 Summer is all about getting outdoors and enjoying your kids.
 While it is always fun to hit the water slides, the theme parks and the zoos in the warm weather, it can also get expensive.
 Every parent must admit that sometimes the summer days linger on forever and you are left wishing school would start!
-So we’ve come up with a great list with the help of Penny Skateboards to ensure you enjoy the lovely outdoors and much needed family time without having to dish out admission fees or rely on the television.
+So we’ve come up with a great list to ensure you enjoy the lovely outdoors and much-needed family time without having to dish out admission fees or rely on the television.
 If you are looking for cheap summer activities to do with your kids, then you have come to the right place!

 Family Rides – almost all cities and small towns have walking trails to cater to tourists and locals.
 Take advantage of these areas, whether it is an esplanade down by the ocean or a walking trail through the botanical gardens.
 Here are some tips to enjoying family rides this summer:

 - Make a plan to check out a different area every weekend of the school holidays.

 - Try to go during the morning or late afternoon when the sun isn’t so scorching and consider different modes of transportation